nehemias-bit/First-Project/README.md

-**THE TIME MACHINE**
+#New York Park Event's
 --------------------------------------
-**Project Purpose:** This application will use a map API to  allow the user to search for a specific location.
-The user will then be able to enter a date using the mm/dd/yyyy format to request images of the searched location.
+**Project Purpose**: This application will display event's happening in different parks within New York state according to the National Parks Service API.
+Additionally, it will allow you to search for parks in any state using their two letter abbreviation.
+The search will display six parks.

 **API's In Use:**

-* IP Location
-* Nasa/Earth
+* National Park Service
-* Bing Maps

 **Features:**

-* GPS map covers the entire width and height of the page.
-* Input field for address search paired with a search button.
-* Drop down input field for desired date paired with a serch button.
-* Image or a collection of images displays after address and date input field is given.
-* User may also be able to drop a pin on the map and request images based off of the lattitude and longitude given by the map.
+* Event's currently happening in different New York parks.
+* Gives user the ability to search for parks in any state.
+It provides the user with six parks with links to each parks page.

 **Stretch Goals:**

-* Incorporate pin drop feature if not able to at first.
+* The app currently forces the api to give it four images for each park even if they only have three.
+I need to use javascript to prevent that from happening.
+* I need to add animation to the event's section so that the 'next event' functionality performs more smoothly.